0xhanif/WGMY2024-CTF/README.md

 #### Descriptions

 For safety, execute `World I.exe` in a sandboxed virtual machine.
-Analyzing the game, recognizing its architecture from a previous CTF.
+Analyzing the game, recognizing its game engine from a previous CTF.
 Played the game to its final stage but consistently lost to the last boss.
 Locate the save game file.
 Modify the save data to boost the character power and ensure victory using this [RPG MAKER MZ SAVE EDITOR](https://www.save-editor.com/tools/rpg_tkool_mz_save.html).
 There are five part of flag.
 Part 1, Defeat the first boss to obtain the flag dropped as an item.
 Part 2, Defeat the second boss to collect another dropped item containing the flag.
 Part 3, After defeating the third boss, interact with a chest in the game to obtain the flag.
 Part 4, locate the flag at specific terrain spot in the volcano map after defeating the fourth boss.
 Part 5, Defeat the final boss to access a chest requiring a password.
 Enter the password `wgmy` to retrieve the flag and flag dropped as an item in qr code.
 Merge all five parts to form the full flag.

 #### Steps